 We want to acknowledge the efforts made by some businesses to help spread information and awareness in ways that are invaluable.
 Some e-commerce sites have even donated a percentage of their earnings to help bring awareness of HIV.
-Take for instance this affiliate casino site that promotes online slots at USA player friendly sites.
+Take for instance this affiliate casino site that promotes slots on USA friendly sites.
 Folks who have utilized online casino sites for more than ten years most likely remember when the Unlawful Internet Gambling Enforcement Act (UIGEA was passed by Congress in 2006.
 It really affected US players.
 Most online casinos simply would not accept US players.
 All that has changed and now online casinos are actually courting US players.
 Apparently one of the owners of Online Casino Party has several good friends who are HIV positive.
 One became infected due to a blood transfusion.
 He donates 1% of the site’s earning to the Nevada Aids program.
 I am impressed that this e commerce site has made a commitment to our cause and we want to make sure they receive at least the kudos from this site.
 We wish to motivate other businesses to join this very worthwhile effort.